tfinnerty02/pset-8/README.md

 ### Exercise 3 (`difference`)

 Given an array of `int`s, `numbers`, return the difference between the largest and smallest values.
-The input array must meet the following specifications, otherwise you should return `undefined`.
+The input array must meet the following specifications, otherwise you should return `-1`.

 - `numbers` must not be `null`
 - `numbers` must have a length of at least `1`